 Ask the Money Coach: Can I Invest if I am Still in Debt

-Money coaches are here to help you figure out your financial priorities like should you pay off debt or invest first?
+Money coaches help you figure out your financial priorities, like whether you should pay off debt or invest first.

 Dear Money Coach,